ajdavis/emptysquare-hugo/emptysquare/content/motor-2-0.md

 Motor 2.0
 ---------

-Motor 2.0 drops support for MongoDB 2.6 and adds supports MongoDB 4.0 features, including multi-document transactions, and change stream notifications on entire databases or entire MongoDB servers.
+Motor 2.0 drops support for MongoDB 2.6 and adds MongoDB 4.0 features, including multi-document transactions, and change stream notifications on entire databases or entire MongoDB servers.
 This version of Motor requires PyMongo 3.7 or later.

 Added support for [aiohttp](https://aiohttp.readthedocs.io/) 3.0 and later, and dropped older aiohttp versions.
 The aiohttp integration now requires Python 3.5+.